An exciting approach to theoretical spectroscopy: Acknowledgement

 An approach to reduce this set of equations to a more tractable problem is the so-called $GW$ approximation.
-The name comes from the form assumed by the self-energy operator, $\Sigma = iGW$, where $G$ is the single-particle Green's function and $W$ is the screened Coulomb interaction.
-The $GW$ approximation is obtained by approximating the vertex function as $\Gamma \approx 1$.
-The most common and computationally affordable implementation of the $GW$ approximation is the \textit{ single-shot GW} or $G_0W_0$ approach.
-In this scheme, the self-energy is computed perturbatively, starting from a preceding DFT, HF, or hybrid-functional calculation. $G_0W_0$ has been widely implemented across a variety of codes, such as Abinit~\cite{GonzeCPC2016,VerstraeteTJCP2025}, \exciting~\cite{DmitriiPRB2016}, VASP~\cite{ShishkinPRB2006,ShishkinPRB2007,FuchsPRB2007}, GPAW~\cite{HuserPRB2013}, FLAPWMBPT~\cite{KutepovPRB2009}, Yambo~\cite{MariniCPC2009,SangalliJPCM2019}, BerkeleyGW~\cite{DeslippeCPC2012}, CP2K~\cite{WilhelmJCTC2016,GramlJCTC2024}, and FHI-aims \cite{BlumCPC2009}.
-The wide variety of existing implementations differ in the usage of basis functions, different frequency-integration schemes, etc. This makes cross-validation challenging.
-A recent study \cite{AziziCMS2025} has shown that for a selection of seven materials, the $G_0W_0$ band gaps obtained from four different codes, \ie Abinit, \exciting, FHI-aims, and GPAW agree within 0.1~eV, with the two all-electron codes showing the best agreement and consistency among each other.
+The name comes from the form of the lowest-order approximation to the self-energy operator, $\Sigma = iGW$, where $G$ is the single-particle Green's function and $W$ is the screened Coulomb interaction.
+It is obtained by approximating the vertex function as $\Gamma \approx 1$.
+The most common and computationally affordable implementation of the $GW$ approximation is the \textit{single-shot GW} or $G_0W_0$.
+In this scheme, the self-energy is computed perturbatively, starting from a preceding \gls{dft}, \gls{hf}, or hybrid-functional calculation. $G_0W_0$ has been widely implemented across a variety of codes, such as \abinit~\cite{VerstraeteTJCP2025}, \exciting~\cite{DmitriiPRB2016}, \vasp~\cite{ShishkinPRB2006}, \gpaw~\cite{HuserPRB2013}, FLAPWMBPT~\cite{KutepovPRB2009}, YAMBO~\cite{SangalliJPCM2019}, BerkeleyGW~\cite{DeslippeCPC2012}, CP2K~\cite{GramlJCTC2024}, and FHI-aims \cite{BlumCPC2009}.
+The wide variety of existing implementations differ in their usage of basis functions, different frequency-integration schemes, etc. This makes cross-validation challenging.
+A recent study \cite{AziziCMS2025} has shown that for a selection of seven materials, the $G_0W_0$ band gaps obtained from four different codes, \ie \abinit, \exciting, FHI-aims, and \gpaw agree to within 0.1~eV, with the two all-electron codes---\ie \exciting and FHI-aims---showing the best agreement and consistency.